Mississauga Marathon

 The Mississauga Marathon was an annual marathon race held in Mississauga, Ontario, Canada.
 It was held from 2004 to 2022.
 The race was a qualifier for the Boston Marathon.

-Beginning in 2023, it was replaced by a new event, the Mississauga Half, which includes a half marathon, 10K and 5K races.
+In 2023, it was replaced by a new event, the Mississauga Half, which included a half marathon, 10K and 5K races due to new ownership.
+In 2024, the marathon event is brought back as Beneva becomes the new sponsor for the 42 km event.
+Mississauga Marathon is again offering all formats of the event, including full marathon, half marathon, 10K, and 5K.